 However, because these therapies do not explicitly consider the unique clinical issues that arise from combat losses and experiences that are morally compromising, and because extant EBTs were primarily developed to target posttraumatic conditioned fear memories and related beliefs among victims of trauma, they may not be sufficient for service members and Veterans who suffer from the moral injuries of war, especially killing-based transgressions.

 In service of broadening the discourse, we generated and are currently testing interventions that specifically target moral injury among Veterans of war.

-The first intervention is a six-session module called Impact of Killing in War (IOK), developed to augment existing EBTs for PTSD (i.e., IOK is used in conjunction with existing EBT for PTSD interventions, in those who have conflict related to killing in war). ).
+The first intervention is a six-session module called Impact of Killing in War (IOK), developed to augment existing EBTs for PTSD (for example, IOK is used in conjunction with existing EBT for PTSD interventions, in those who have conflict related to killing in war).
 Pilot testing is currently underway.
 IOK contains the following elements, presented within a cognitive-behavioral framework:

 The second treatment is called Adaptive Disclosure (AD), an eight-session intervention that takes into account unique aspects of the phenomenology of military service in war in order to address difficulties such as moral injury and traumatic loss that are not explicitly addressed in extant EBTs (11).
 At its core, AD is an experiential exposure-based approach.

 Exposure is used to uncover core features of focal combat and operational trauma and as a means of articulating the meaning and implication of these events.

 If the focal combat event is fear and life-threat-based, exposure is the sole approach.